 Nature of Classes

-Class discussions are held in classrooms at the CIEE Study Center, which is also equipped with classrooms, study areas, wireless internet, a kitchen, outdoor seating, a computer lab, and other amenities for students, staff, and instructors.
+Class discussions are held in classrooms at the CIEE Study Center, which is also equipped with study areas, wireless internet, a kitchen, outdoor seating, a computer lab, and other amenities for students, staff, and instructors.

 CIEE Community Language Commitment